 "The great thing about being an agent is that it never gets boring.
 Each book allows you to enter a new world.
 Also, we like to continue to challenge ourselves by working with different kinds of authors.

-A graduate of the University of Virginia and the Radcliffe Publishing Program, Byrd Leavell has been an agent for eight years and in that time has represented two of the most popular humor books ever in Tucker Max’s I HOPE THEY SERVE BEER IN HELL and Justin Halpern’s SH*T MY DAD SAYS.
-He handles narrative non-fiction, sports, humor, and commercial fiction that reads like you just grabbed hold of a speeding train; his clients include Scott Sigler, Drew Magary, Gavin McInnes, “Weird Al” Yankovic, Pete Sampras, Babe Walker, Total Frat Move, Cody Lundin, Mark Frauenfelder, Seamus McGraw, Clay Travis, and John.
+A graduate of the University of Virginia and the Radcliffe Publishing Program, Byrd Leavell has been an agent for fourteen years and in that time has overseen dozens of bestsellers within multiple categories.
+He handles narrative and proscriptive non-fiction, sports, humor, and commercial fiction that reads like you just grabbed hold of a speeding train; his clients include Cat Marnell, Drew Magary, GloZell Green, Caroline Calloway, Steve Spurrier, Rich Roll and Julie Piatt, Justin Halpern, Jen Romolini, Jay Chandrasekhar, Donald Trump, the anonymous author of Diary of an Oxygen Thief, Babe Walker, “Weird Al” Yankovic, Pete Sampras, George Karl, Mike Sacks, and John.
 L. Parker Jr.

 "My favorite part of being an agent is the thrill of discovery.
 Being the first to experience a new world or a brand-new author simply never gets old.
 Couple that with the joy of sharing that wonderful book with editors and eventually readers and you’ve got the reason I truly love my job.